 Legal cases: As previously disclosed, litigation continues in a case involving the validity of the contract between Classenvil Management Inc. and the Autonomous Sports Confederation (Confederación Deportiva Autónoma de Guatemala), which derives in the authorization granted to Thunderbird de Guatemala, S.A., to develop video lottery rooms and more.
 The matter commenced at the administrative level with Sala Quinta del Tribunal de lo Contencioso Administrativos promoted by the Attorney General's Office.
 Simultaneously, Thunderbird de Guatemala, S.A. filed an action before the Supreme Court - Guatemala for protection of its right to conduct business under the license, questioning the Court jurisdiction in the case; an action which was denied by the Supreme Court on August 2014.
 The Tribunal continued the analysis of the main case and declared the annulment of the Agreement between Classenvil Management Inc. and Confederacion Deportiva Autonoma de Guatemala.
 The decision was delivered to Classenvil on June 3, 2015.
-Classenvil Management Inc. filed Cassation appeal before the Supreme Court of Guatemala on June 23, 2015, which process is in its initial phase.
+Classenvil Management Inc. filed Cassation appeal before the Supreme Court of Guatemala on June 23, 2015, which process is now completed and Classenvil could not operate under the same license.
+At this time, the company's subsidiary operation is not considering securing another gaming license.